gramineproject/gramine/CI-Examples/memcached/README.md

 # Why this Memcached configuration?

 Notice that we run Memcached with `-u nobody` (means "user is nobody").
-User argument is required because Graphene currently emulates real/effective user ID as 0 (root).
+User argument is required because Gramine currently emulates real/effective user ID as 0 (root).
 This leads Memcached to believe it is run under root.
 For security reasons, Memcached drops privileges and assumes non-privileged user ID which must be specified as command-line argument.
 The assumed user ID is irrelevant